eliona-smart-building-assistant/roomz-app/USER_GUIDE.md

 ## Configuration

-Configure the ROOMZ app through the Eliona settings interface.
+Register the app in ROOMZ, then configure the ROOMZ app through the Eliona settings interface.

 ### Registering the App in ROOMZ Portal

 The ROOMZ app uses an experimental [Webhook API](https://github.com/roomz-io/openapi), which is not generally available yet.
-Contact ROOMZ support to activate data sending.
+Contact ROOMZ support to activate data sending and get webhook secret.
 The webhook endpoint for your Eliona instance is: `https://{your-eliona-instance}/apps-public/roomz/webhook`.

+> As the Webhook enpoint has to be exposed to the Internet, all incoming data are verified using ROOMZ signature.
+To verify this, ROOMZ has to provide a Webhook secret, a public key to verify the signature.

 ### Configuring the ROOMZ App